1926 Auckland Rugby League season: Sixth grade A

+City A won the championship.
+Akarana won the knockout competition.

 Sixth grade B

 Richmond won the 6th grade A championship.
 Grafton won the knockout competition when they defeated Richmond in the final on August 28 by 8 points to 0.
 There were several results not reported so the standings are incomplete.
 The City side joined in the 3rd round which created a 5 team competition and the need for a bye each round.

+Schoolboys competition

+The schoolboys competition was a somewhat informal one with teams joining as the weeks went by as such the table is an indication only of how the respective teams went.
+It began on September 25 when schoolboys from Otahuhu beat schoolboys from Parnell 5 to 3.
+Grey Lynn fielded a side on October 16 and lost 6-0 to Parnell while on the same day Papatoetoe drew with Otahuhu 6-6 in their first match.
+Then on October 23 Newmarket fielded a team which lost to Grey Lynn 9-6 while Richmond made their debut with a 16-8 win over Papatoetoe.